telerik/ajax-docs/controls/scheduler/data-binding/using-the-data-source-property.md

 		End Function

-1. In the Page_Load event handler, add code to initialize the RadScheduler so that it can read theappointment information, define the custom resource type for rooms, and set the DataSource propertyto bind the scheduler to the data.
+1. In the Page_Load event handler, add code to initialize the RadScheduler so that it can read the appointment information, define the custom resource type for rooms, and set the DataSource property to bind the scheduler to the data.

 	**C#**